0xC0ba1t/0xC0ba1t/README.md

 - 🏁 Watching F1 (Charles Leclerc for life ❤️)

 - 🔭 I’m currently working on EcoOS, CodeHub, Kwick Browser (Released), <a href="cybersearch.herokuapp.com">CyberSearch: A Search Engine written in Python and scrapes results from Bing and Wikipedia.</a> and <a href="https://cyberencryptca.github.io/website/">CyberEncrypt CA: An Open-Source Free Certificate Authority</a><a href="https://github.com/CyberEncryptCA/certificates"> View Source Code</a> And my lateset project Comma: An open-source high performence RISC V processor.
 Currently My Most Ambitious Project: <a href="github.com/0xC0ba1t/0xff">0xff</a>, a cool little rust microkernel!
 And <a href="https://github.com/trrsrobotics/Asterisk">Asterisk</a>; a nice little, soon-to-be:tm: high performance CPU I am actively working on as a school robotics team project

-- 🌱 I’m currently learning Cybersecurity, JavaScript, Node.js and ReactJS
+- 🌱 I’m currently learning Cybersecurity, ROS, Microprocessor Design, And Animation!
 - 👯 I’m looking to collaborate on Python and HTML projects
-- 🤔 I’m looking for help with Eco OS
+- 🤔 I’m looking for help with Asterisk [please send help!]
-- 💬 Ask me about Python and HTML
+- 💬 Ask me about Python, Some Rust-y Stuff,  and Microarchitectures
-- 📫 How to reach me: <a href="mailto:adipatil2912@gmail.com">E-Mail</a> <a href="http://www.cybersafe.ezyro.com">Website</a> <a href="http://www.cybersafe.ezyro.com/contact">Contact Form</a>
+- 📫 How to reach me: <a href="mailto:adipatil2912@gmail.com">E-Mail</a> <a href="http://www.cybersafe.ezyro.com">Website</a> <a href="http://www.cybersafe.ezyro.com/contact">Contact Form</a> <a href="mailto:adityapatil@trrsrobotics.ezyro.com">E-mail Used For My School's Robotics Stuff</a>
 - ⚡ Fun facts: Student @ The Roman Ridge School Robotics Advanced Group, intimidated by *Breadboards*; *Arduino*; *Cryptography*; and 74xx TTL;
 - Crushes on: Processors, F1, Old Hardware, 6502, Z80, 74xxx
 -->